About OpenLandcoverMap

 Water Bodies

-For waterbodies another traditional method is used.
+For water bodies another traditional method is used.
 We select water bodies larger than 20 sq. km, buffer them to merge nearby water bodies, and then shrink them back.
 This process simplifies complex coastlines and merges groups of lakes/reservoirs and wide rivers, taged in OSM with natural=water.

 Technology Stack